Does the threat of SIDS have you losing sleep?

 One of the most common mistakes parents make when setting up their child’s crib is by using bumpers.
-Bumpers are not only unnecessary, but they pose a suffocation risk for your child as well.
+Bumpers are not only unnecessary, but they pose a suffocation and strangulation risk for your child as well.

 8. Leave Those Toys Out of the Crib